WICG/observable/README.md

 ```

 The creator of an Observable passes in a callback that gets invoked
-synchronously when `subscribe()` is called.
+synchronously whenever `subscribe()` is called.
 The `subscribe()` method can be
-called *any number of times* on an Observable, and the callback it invokes sets
+called *any number of times*, and the callback it invokes sets up a new
-up a new "subscription" by registering the caller of `subscribe()` as a
+"subscription" by registering the caller of `subscribe()` as a Observer.
+With
-Observer.
-With this in place, the Observable can signal any number of events to
+this in place, the Observable can signal any number of events to the Observer
-the Observer via the `next()` callback, optionally followed by a single call to
+via the `next()` callback, optionally followed by a single call to either
-either `complete()` or `error()`, singaling that the stream of data is finished.
+`complete()` or `error()`, signaling that the stream of data is finished.

 ```js
 const observable = new Observable(subscriber => {